elfalehed/noahark/README.md

 <br />

 ## :dart: Things to be done :
-* Exec an intro & logo
-* Code aside GUI
-* Work on the story
-* Import the needed libraries
+* Git secret or encrypyted files
+* Coupons (I need to think more about that)
+* Make good puzzles man